 OUR STORY

-On May 7, 2019 my life forever changed.
-During our annual anniversary trip to Panama City Beach Florida, Reece and I found ourselves stuck in a rip current while walking out in the water to cool off.
-After struggling to swim out of the Rip, Reece used the last bit of strength he had to throw me away from it.
-I was then able to float on my back and swim to safety.
-Reece was not able to get himself out and drown.
+On May 7, 2019, my life changed forever.
+While celebrating our anniversary in Panama City Beach, Florida, my fiance’ Reece and I were caught in a rip current.
+As we struggled against the pull of the water, Reece used his final moments and his last bit of strength to throw me toward safety.
+Because of his heroics, I was able to float and eventually swim to shore.
+Reece was not able to get himself out.

 “Because of your efforts, the word is getting out.
 As a Mom, I really appreciate that”